bennycheung/bennycheung.github.io/_posts/2022-04-10-firesql-in-python.md

   - array contains expressions: CONTAIN, ANY CONTAIN
   - filter expressions: LIKE, NOT LIKE
   - null expressions: IS NULL
-- All keywords are case insensitive.
-All whitespaces are ignored.

-But the processor has the following limitations:
+But the processor has the following limitations, which we can provide post-processing on the query results set.
 - No ORDER BY sub-clause
 - No GROUP BY/HAVING sub-clause
 - No WINDOW sub-clause

 #### Examples
 For example, the following statements can be expressed,
+> All keywords are case insensitive.
+All whitespaces are ignored by the parser.

-> docid is a special field name to extract the selected Document Id
+> `docid` is a special field name to extract the selected document's Id
 ```sql
   SELECT docid, email, state
     FROM